unreliablecode/ArduinoCS/README.md

 # ArduinoCS - Arduino Communication

-ArduinoCS is a lightweight example code that facilitates seamless communication between an Arduino board and a C# application via a serial connection.
+ArduinoCS is a lightweight example code that facilitates seamless communication between an Arduino or ESP board and a C# application via a serial connection.
 This library empowers you to control digital and analog pins on your Arduino board using C# code.

 ## Features